Lessons for Beginners & Improvers

 Classes Convenor, Anne Bishop: We offer classes for all ages and dancing abilities, beginners, experienced dancers, high achievers, and everyone in between.
 You don’t need to be a couple… because we change partners every dance.
 Join us and share the wonderful experience of Scottish country dance!
 It can lead you to adventures you never imagined.

-Beginner Classes (Level 1) ~ Monday Evenings ~ West End (Alderwood)
+Extension Classes (Level 2) ~ Monday Evenings ~ West End (Alderwood)

 Mondays: 7:30-9:30pm at Alderwood Community Centre, Etobicoke <map>